ECSaputra/afconverge/README.md

 * Phenotype values, represented as an R vector named with the species names (see example in `data/phenotype-values/`).
 Make sure that the species names are ***identical*** to the species names in the tree file.
 AFconverge works with both binary and continuous phenotypes.

 ### Step 1: Quantifying TF binding with motif convolution

+As a first step, AFconverge performs one-dimensional convolution with TF motifs as convolutional filters to quantify the binding affinity of each TF on each sequence, estimated as sequence similarity to consensus motifs.